lfoscari/lob-simulation/README.md

 ## `simulation.py`

 Run a simulation of the limit-order-book market for a given number of rounds and produce several plots.
-By editing the code you can fix an inflationary and a non-inflationary strategy, then run either one with the first argument (infl | non-infl).
+By editing the code you can fix an inflationary and a non-inflationary strategy, then run either one with the first argument (infl | not-infl).
 Optionally you can provide the name of a pdf where the script will save the results

 See `inflationary.pdf` and `not-inflationary.pdf` for examples.